-The European Baptist Federation is comprised of approximately 826,000 Baptists in 54 Unions and Conventions, and 5 affiliated churches and networks, stretching from Portugal to the far reaches of Russia.
+The European Baptist Federation is comprised of approximately 825,000 members in 61 member bodies in 52 countries, stretching from Portugal to the far reaches of Russia.
 Included in this family are Baptists in Eurasia and the Middle and Near East.
 EBF leaders work continuously to help strengthen the relationships in these countries where, as of now, no formal union exists.

 The European Baptist Federation also serves as the European representative for the Baptist World Alliance.

 According to its Statutes the purpose of the EBF "is to strengthen and draw together Baptists in Europe and the Middle East on the basis of their Christian witness and distinctive convictions, to encourage and inspire them in faith and fellowship and shared responsibility, and to seek in all its endeavours to fulfil the will of Jesus Christ, Lord and Saviour."

 The EBF was founded in 1949 to unite European Baptists as Europe emerged from the devastation of World War 2.
 During the Cold War the EBF maintained contact with believers behind the Iron Curtain who were suffering for their faith.

 Since 1990 the membership of the EBF has grown to over 50 Baptist Unions, representing 14,000 churches and 826,000 members .
 The EBF represents nearly every country in Europe and Euro-Asia and also five Unions in the Middle East.
 The EBF is one of six Regions which make up the Baptist World Alliance.